 The above picture was clicked at Khole ke Hanumanji temple which is famous for the Dal Baati Churma prasad in Jaipur; there are two types of Baati, a variant of Churma, Dal and Gatte ki Sabzi.
 Gatte Ki Sabzi is a classic combination with Baati.
 I need to mention that a similar cuisine is popular in east India.
 It is called Litti Chokha and quite popular in Bihar and Jharkhand states.

 It’s not easy to find a place serving lip-smacking Dal bati Churma in Jaipur.
 You can find few dhabas in Sindhi Camp area serving Dal Baati Churma which is commercial and passable in terms of taste.

 This commercially sold Rajasthani cuisine is no match with the authentic taste prepared by specialist cooks.
 Of late, its restricted to the wedding ceremonies or prasadi in temples.

 In fact, some shops in the old city area of Jaipur sell only ingredients required for making Dal Baati Churma.
 They also arrange specialist cooks for Dal Baati Churma.
-Tradition demands that Dal Baati Churma be served in a plate made of dried leaves as shown in the picture, it’s called Pattal.
+Tradition demands it to be served in a plate made of dried leaves (shown in the picture) called Pattal.
 You can find more information here.

-There are two types of Baati, a variant of Churma, Dal and Gatte ki Sabzi in above picture.
-Gatte Ki Sabzi is commonly served in Rajasthan along with Baati.
-Together, they make for a great combination.
+You are unlikely to find good places in Jaipur where you can walk in and treat yourself with a delicious Dal Baati Churma.
 Have you ever had Dal Baati Churma?
 If yes, do share your experience in the comments below.

 Check out previous posts on Weekly Photo Challenge–Click here